masterpointio/terraform-components/github-repositories/README.md

-# GitHub Component
+# GitHub Repositories Component

-This repository contains a collection of Terraform configurations tailored for managing GitHub resources, including repositories, teams (TBD), permissions, and more.
+This repository contains a collection of Terraform configurations tailored for managing GitHub repositories, including permissions, webhooks, pages, and more.

 ## Usage